-I am a family law mediator with 28 years of experience.
+I am a family law mediator with over 30 years of experience.
 I have an extensive background in cases involving substance abuse, domestic abuse and mental illness, and I’m a strong proponent of low conflict dispute resolution.
-I have strong empathy for what it feels like to go through divorce, and bring creative problem-solving skills to each couple’s case.
-Lowering conflict can mean lowering cost, and better outcome for families.
+As a divorced single mom of three, I have strong empathy for what it feels like to go through divorce, and bring creative problem-solving skills to each couple’s case.
+Lowering conflict means lowering cost, and a better outcome for families.

 Practicing mediator for over 20 years, Collaborative Divorce practitioner, participated in multiple divorce mediation trainings, marital mediation training, collaborative practice training.

 I am generally a facilitative mediator, promoting cooperation and communication between parties.
 When asked I do offer evaluative opinions.
 In higher conflict cases caucusing may be used (separating the parties into different rooms), but generally my mediations are conducted in one room with both parties (and their counsel if used).
 The goal of mediation is to resolve all issues, but at the very least resolve as many disputes as possible.

 I give the clients the choice between paying my hourly rate or paying a flat fee for mediation depending on the facts of their case.